 In addition to his original songs and unique comedy, his vast repertoire spans the Great American Songbook, Broadway, Adult Contemporary, and American Popular Song from the 1960’s, 70’s and 80’s.
 Wayne conceives, writes and performs his individualized shows for any performance venue, whatever the occasion.

-Wayne’s appearances at renowned social, sporting and country clubs include New York City’s Metropolitan Club, Harvard Club, National Arts Club, Friars Club and Players Club; Locust Valley’s Piping Rock Club, Cape Cod’s Wianno Club, Nantucket’s Westmoor Club, Princeton’s Bedens Brook Club, Minneapolis-St. Paul’s Wood Hill Country Club, Dallas’ Petroleum Club, Atlanta’s Cherokee Club and Piedmont Driving Club; Palm Beach’s Bath and Tennis Club, Beach Club, Club Colette, Everglades Club, Mar-a-Lago Club, Palm Beach Country Club and Sailfish Club; and, to its north and south, Hobe Sound Yacht Club, Jupiter Island Club, Gulf Stream Bath and Tennis Club, Key Largo Anglers Club, and Coral Gables’ Riviera Country Club.
+Wayne has entertained at renowned social, sporting and country clubs including New York City’s Friars Club, Harvard Club, Metropolitan Club, National Arts Club, and Players Club; Atlanta’s Cherokee Club and Piedmont Driving Club; Cape Cod’s Wianno Club; Dallas’ Petroleum Club; Locust Valley’s Piping Rock Club; Minneapolis-St. Paul’s Wood Hill Country Club; Nantucket’s Westmoor Club; Palm Beach’s Bath and Tennis Club, Beach Club, Club Colette, Everglades Club, Mar-a-Lago Club, Palm Beach Country Club and Sailfish Club; and, to its north and south, Gulf Stream Bath and Tennis Club, Hobe Sound Yacht Club, Jupiter Island Club, Key Largo Anglers Club, Loblolly, and Riviera Country Club; and Princeton’s Bedens Brook Club.

-A professional actor since age 12 (Jim Hawkins, Treasure Island, Atlanta’s Alliance Theatre), Wayne’s work in theatre has been divided between performing, most recently in Our Sinatra at the Stage Door Theatre in Fort Lauderdale; Triple Espresso (Hugh Butternut) at the New American Theatre in Rockford, Illinois; The 1940’s Radio Hour (Neal Tilden) with Broadway actress Ann Morrison at the Asolo Theatre in Sarasota; and musical direction, for Forever Plaid at Pennsylvania Centre Stage; The Straight Man, winner of the Norfolk New Play Festival at Roanoke’s Mill Mountain Theatre; associate musical director for Take Note and Scores of Friends, at San Francisco’s Alcazar Theatre and Fort Lauderdale’s Broward Performing Arts Center; and composing, Off Broadway, for the Irish Repertory’s Alive, Alive, Oh!, for which his underscoring for the pantomimes of theatre, film and television great Milo O’Shea won two ASCAP awards; for New York’s Judith Shakespeare Theatre Company’s production of The Comedy of Errors (set in the roaring twenties); and Maestro, an original musical written with Sharon Tipsword.
+A professional actor since age 12 (Jim Hawkins, Treasure Island, for Atlanta’s Alliance Theatre with film and television actor and former U.S. Representative Ben Jones), Wayne’s work in theatre has been divided between performing, most recently in Our Sinatra at the Stage Door Theatre in Fort Lauderdale; Triple Espresso (Hugh Butternut) at the New American Theatre in Rockford, Illinois; The 1940’s Radio Hour (Neal Tilden) with Broadway actress Ann Morrison at the Asolo Theatre in Sarasota; and musical direction, for Forever Plaid at Pennsylvania Centre Stage; The Straight Man, winner of the Norfolk New Play Festival at Roanoke’s Mill Mountain Theatre; and for Take Note and Scores of Friends, at San Francisco’s Alcazar Theatre and Fort Lauderdale’s Broward Performing Arts Center.